Login

 Exam Rules

-The final exam consists of a mandatory oral of approximately 20 minutes.
+The final examination consists of a mandatory oral of approximately 20 minutes.

-Students who do not attend lectures (class attendance below 80%) will be required to sit a mandatory written exam based on the course material.
+Students who do not attend lectures (class attendance below 80%) will be required to sit a mandatory written examination based on the course materials.